 Shooting an elopement or small Boca Raton wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-We are anxious to create a picture story chronicling your outdoor, modern, boutique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your outdoor, religious, modern, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Boca Raton Couples

 Julie's fascination with photography started early.
 Hanging in her family home were two side-by-side portraits: one of her sister, perfectly coiffed and surrounded by carefully arranged stuffed animals; and one of Julie, tangled hair, one sock falling down and struggling to put on a pair of shoes.
 Julie passed those photos every day until the idea that people and character should be in photographs was as second nature as bee-bopping to ’80s music.
 Fast-forward fifteen years and you will meet a self-made, successful, award-winning artists who, despite her interest in all visual mediums, has devoted herself exclusively to candid moment driven photojournalistic photography in Key West.
 Below the bubbly surface that will charm both bride and groom is a serious professional and incredible artists.
 [Key West Wedding Photographer]